Khangnguyen04/seattle-crime-data/README.md

 ### Analysis 1
       - Do more months have more crimes than others?
 Can crime be seasonal?

-          * The first CTE in the query  will output the total offenses in every month of a year
+          * The first CTE in the query  will output the total offenses in every month of the year

               - We use 'count(*)' to total up offenses of every month

               - Use 'date_part' to part out the year from the timestamp
               - Use 'date_part' to part out the month from the timestamp
-                  * By parting the year and month, we can analyze them seperately since it is a timestamp integer
+                  * By parting the year and month, we can analyze them separately since it is a timestamp integer

               - Use 'where' to only use data from 2008-2022

-          * Now use a select statament to putpot the average crimes per month from 2008-2022
+          * Now use a select statement to output the average crimes per month from 2008-2022

               - Use 'round(avg))' to average the amount of crimes committed per month, and round to 0

               - Finally order the query by 'avg_offenses_per_month desc' to rank the months by most average offenses

+### Analysis 2:
+      - Historically, what years have the most crimes?
+Why might some years have more crimes than others?

+        * The query will take the year out of 'offense_date' to see the count of offenses associated with the specific year

+            - Use 'date_part' to part year out of timestamp

+            - Use 'count(*)' to count how many crimes are in each year

+        * The next index finds the months where crime spiked in 2020 (the year in the dataset with the most crimes)

+            - Create an index table for the database to search for offenses in 2020 quickly without sacrificing query speed and performance

+            - Use 'create index' to create the index on offense dates

+            - Use'date_part' to part month out of 'offense_date'

+            - Use 'count(*)' to count the total offenses per month in 2020

+            - Use 'where' to filter out values to only use data between ' 2020-01-01' and '2020-12-31' to ensure we only use values in 2020

+            - Use 'group by' to group the offenses by month

+            - Use 'order by' to order the months with the most crimes

+### Analysis 3: